roccons/hw-mathbot-botpress/readme.md

 Master branch runs with Botpress v1.1.
 Branch botpressX is a port to that newer Botpress version (but with unsolved issues to show answer variations).

+There is also a version being developed using Botkit. https://github.com/roccons/hw-mathbot-botkit/

 ## Installation